Luno-lab/lkdoc/docs/hooks/transaction/use-send-transaction.md

 type DetailedTxStatus = 'idle' | 'broadcasting' | 'inBlock' | 'finalized' | 'invalid' | 'dropped';
 ```

+> [!WARNING]
-**Important**: In Polkadot, transaction hashes are not guaranteed to be unique across the entire chain, although they are generally unique within a block.
+> In Polkadot, transaction hashes are not guaranteed to be unique across the entire chain, although they are generally unique within a block.
 This means you cannot reliably query transaction information by hash alone.
 For more information, refer to the [Polkadot.js documentation](https://polkadot.js.org/docs/api/FAQ/#which-api-can-i-use-to-query-by-transaction-hash).

 ## Related Hooks